 No Water, Propellants, or Fillers

 The parasiticides used in livestock spraying consist of the active ingredient substantially diluted in water, plus propellants and fillers to enhance the spray.
 Incorporating Coulomb repulsion, 4Ry’s Spray Triode Atomizer eliminates the need for costly water, propellants, and fillers.
-Only the active ingredient is required.
+Only the active ingredient or basic formulation is required.
 Eliminating water can be especially important in locations where it is in short supply.

 The Spray Reaches Where Conventional Livestock Spraying Can’t